-An effective police agency evolves to meet the ever-changing needs and demands of the community it serves.
-Unfortunately, many police agencies are housed in facilities that, while built for long-term service, have become inadequate for actual departmental functions.
-Since most communities will only design and build a new police facility every 40-50 years, few police administrators and local architects know the challenge of planning, designing, and constructing a new police facility; a task that can be both frustrating and expensive if some basic guidelines are not followed.
+An effective law enforcement agency evolves to meet the needs and demands of the community it serves.
+Many police agencies are housed in facilities that, while built for long-term service, have become inadequate for actual departmental functions.
+IACP provides resources and training to guide police executives and government project managers through the process of planning, designing, and constructing a new or renovated public safety facility.

 At the conclusion of the course, participants should be able to do the following:

 - Plan and budget for a new or redesigned police facility